raml-org/raml-spec/raml-0.8.md

 ### Usage: Applying a Security Scheme to an API
 To apply a *securityScheme* definition to every method in an API, the API MAY be defined using the *securedBy* attribute.
 This specifies that all methods in the API are protected using that security scheme.

 Applying a *securityScheme* definition to a method overrides whichever *securityScheme* has been defined at the root level.
 To indicate that the method is protected using a specific security scheme, the method MUST be defined by using the *securedBy* attribute.
-The value of the *securedBy* attribute MUST be a list of any of the security schemas defined in the *securitySchema* declaration.
+The value of the *securedBy* attribute MUST be a list of any of the security schemes defined in the *securitySchemes* declaration.

 ```yaml
 #%RAML 0.8